rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/eks.md

 Resource | Description
 ---------|------------
-Service Role | Provides permissions that allow Kubernetes to manage resources on your behalf.
-Rancher can create the service role with the following [Service Role Permissions](#service-role-permissions).
-VPC | Provides isolated network resources utilised by EKS and worker nodes.
-Rancher can create the VPC resources with the following [VPC Permissions](#vpc-permissions).
 EBS CSI Driver add-on | Provides permissions that allow Kubernetes to interact with EBS and configure the cluster to enable the add-on (required for EKS v1.23 and above).
 Rancher can install the add-on with the following [EBS CSI Driver addon Permissions](#ebs-csi-driver-addon-permissions).